litesolutions/cache-utcov/README.md

 ## What this is

-The goal of this package is to provide a framework, runnable from at least the Caché terminal, to be able to:
+The goal of this package is to provide a library to:

 * run unit tests on a particular project, and
 * collect code coverage information.